 Swedish breakfast sandwiches

-Swedish breakfast sandwiches are either open-faced or the ones with buns.
+Swedish breakfast sandwiches are either open-faced or the ones with buns; with white bread, whole wheat, sourdough or Swedish rye bread.

-Although there is a wide variety of ingredients used, these are the typical ones used to prepare a sandwich for a Swedish breakfast.
+Although a wide variety of ingredients are used, these are the common ones used to prepare a sandwich for a Swedish breakfast.

 - Cheese – usually slices of hard cheese, but soft cheese is not uncommon.